c0decave/pdfgrab/Readme.md

 Basically it analyses PDF files for Metadata.
 You can direct it to a file or directory with pdfs.
 You can show it the url of a pdf or use the integrated googlesearch (thanx to mario vilas class) to search for pdfs at target site, download and analyse them.

+## What is new in 0.4.8 bug fix pre-release?

+* catching google error at too many requests
+* catching dns resolve urlopen error at googlelib
+* fixing annoying bug in regard of pdfs behind urls like http://host/pdf/
+* fixing zero size pdf error(online linked pdfs which are not accessable)
+* added some logging

 ## What is new in 0.4.7 release?